A Simple Checklist To Help You Not Get Hacked

 While many people are pretty vigilant about their personal security, be it financial, physical, mental, or otherwise, most of us internet users are far less motivated, and much less educated, when it comes to the security of our data.
 And even those internet users with a general awareness of internet privacy gaps—even those who have browsed one of the internet’s many useful guides to digital security—have surely felt the daunting task of protecting themselves from hackers.

 “Something just isn’t right with the state of digital security advice,” says John Scott-Railton, a senior researcher at Citizen Lab, a research group at the University of Toronto focused on digital rights and privacy.
-This week, the group launched its attempt at a solution: the website Security Planner, a simple digital security tool that’s centered around basic questions about a user’s current needs (“I’m concerned about online harassment”; “I want to know more about how governments are accessing my data”) and offers clear, personalized action plans for data protection.
+This week, the group launched its attempt at a solution: the website Security Planner, a custom, peer-reviewed digital security tool that’s centered around basic questions about a user’s current needs (“I’m concerned about online harassment”; “I want to know more about how governments are accessing my data”) and offers clear, personalized action plans for data protection.

-Bruce Schneier, a noted cryptographer and digital security specialist who consulted on the project, points to a handful of good existing resources on internet security, including EFF’s Surveillance Self-Defense, Front Line Defenders’ Digital Protection, and Motherboard‘s recently published guide to not getting hacked.
+Bruce Schneier, a noted cryptographer and digital security specialist who serves on the project’s advisory board, points to a handful of good existing resources on internet security, including EFF’s Surveillance Self-Defense, Front Line Defenders’ Digital Protection, and Motherboard‘s recently published guide to not getting hacked.
 Security Planner isn’t meant to replace these guides, Schneier says: instead, it’s for users who want to improve their online security immediately without getting too deep into the intricacies of an ever-evolving set of technologies.

 “It’s a quick bang for your buck, a quick return,” says Schneier, who provided input as part of the project’s peer review. “[Some] advice is too complex and doesn’t meet your needs, and [the guides] often don’t get updated.
 And last year’s advice is sometimes the wrong advice.”